coocos/k8s-k3d-notes/README.md

 # k8s-k3d-notes

-This repository contains notes I've written while learning Kubernetes using [k3d](https://github.com/rancher/k3d).
-I find writing things down in a blog'ish form helps me grasp and remember concepts better.
+This repository contains notes I've written while getting familiar with Kubernetes using [k3d](https://github.com/rancher/k3d).
+I find writing things down in a blog'ish tutorial form helps me grasp concepts better.
 These notes probably aren't useful for you but hey, who knows!

+These notes cover the following things:

+* how to get started with Kubernetes by creating a development cluster using k3d
+* how to publish a container image to the cluster container registry
+* creating a Pod using the published container image
+* using ReplicaSets to run multiple copies of a Pod
+* routing internal and external traffic to Pods using Services
+* using Deployments to scale and rollout Pods
+* exposing services using an Ingress

+Plenty of Kubernetes concepts are not covered here, including ConfigMaps, Secrets, DaemonSets, Jobs, CronJobs, PersistentVolumes and many other things.
+Please see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/) for more information.

 ## Creating a cluster